Legionella – Respiratory PCR and Culture

 Test Frequency and Turnaround Time (TAT)

-Legionella PCR testing is performed daily, Monday to Friday at Public Health Ontario’s laboratory- Toronto and Kingston sites.
-Legionella culture is only performed at Public Health Ontario’s laboratory-Toronto, Monday to Friday.
+Legionella PCR testing is performed daily, Monday to Friday at PHO’s laboratory, Toronto and Kingston locations.

-• Turnaround time is up to 4 days from receipt by PHO’s laboratory for PCR.
+- Turnaround time for PCR: Up to 4 days from receipt by PHO

-• Turnaround time is up to 15 days from receipt by PHO’s laboratory for culture.
+- Turnaround time for culture: Up to 15 days from receipt by PHO

 Stat and Critical Specimens Testing

-STAT testing is not available; however, for urgent specimens (i.e. critical) please notify customer service to ensure the specimen is on the next available run.
+STAT testing is not available; however, for urgent specimens (i.e. critical) please notify PHO Laboratory Customer Service to ensure the specimen is on the next available run.

-This assay was developed by the Center for Disease Control and Prevention, Respiratory Diseases Branch1 and verified at the Public Health Ontario’s laboratory for clinical use.
-It has not been cleared or approved by Health Canada.
+This assay was developed by the Center for Disease Control and Prevention, Respiratory Diseases Branch1 and verified at Public Health Ontario for clinical use.
+It has not been licensed by Health Canada.

-Sputum, lung tissues, pleural fluid were not validated for this assay but may be tested and reported with a disclaimer.
+Sputum, lung tissues, and pleural fluid were not validated for this assay but will be tested and reported.

 All specimens for which Legionella is detected by PCR are subsequently cultured.